Ukraine to civilians: Leave liberated areas before winter

 “There are successes and the Ukrainian army is moving very slowly, but it will be much more difficult for Russians to defend themselves after Svatove and Kreminna (are retaken)," Haidai told Ukrainian television.

-Britain's Defense Ministry said Russian leaders likely see retaining control of Svatove as a political priority but that “both Russian defensive and offensive capability continues to be hampered by severe shortages of munitions and skilled personnel.”
+Britain's Defense Ministry said retaining control of Svatove should be a political priority for Russia but that “both Russian defensive and offensive capability continues to be hampered by severe shortages of munitions and skilled personnel.”

-On Sunday, powerful explosions from shelling shook Ukraine’s Zaporizhzhia region, the site of Europe’s largest nuclear power plant.
+On Sunday, shelling shook Ukraine’s Zaporizhzhia region, the site of Europe’s largest nuclear power plant.
 The International Atomic Energy Agency, the global nuclear watchdog, called for “urgent measures to help prevent a nuclear accident” in the Russian-occupied facility, whose six reactors are shut down.

 Kyiv and Moscow blamed each other for the shelling.
 The area has been the site of fighting since Russian forces occupied the plant in late February, sparking fears of a nuclear accident.

-On Monday, Russia’s nuclear plant operator, Rosatom, agreed with the IAEA about the risk of a nuclear accident at the Zaporizhzhia power plant.
-Rosatom head Alexei Likhachyov said the company held talks with the IAEA overnight, and again blamed Kyiv.
+On Monday, Russia’s nuclear plant operator, Rosatom, warned about the risk of a nuclear accident at the Zaporizhzhia power plant.
+Rosatom chief Alexei Likhachyov said the company held talks with the IAEA overnight and blamed Kyiv.

-“Apparently, Kyiv considers a small nuclear incident acceptable,” said Likhachyov, “Everything must be done so that no one even thinks about encroaching on the safety of the nuclear power plant.”
+“Everything must be done so that no one even thinks about encroaching on the safety of the nuclear power plant,” he said.

 Follow all AP stories about the war in Ukraine at https://apnews.com/hub/russia-ukraine.